robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Follow the instructions [here](https://www.chelmsford.gov.uk/myhome/) until you get the page listing your "Address" then copy the entire address text and use that in the house number field.
+Note: Follow the instructions [here](https://www.chelmsford.gov.uk/myhome/) until you get the page listing your address, then copy the entire address text and use that in the house number field.

 ---